 But you might be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.

 Hi I’m Mel.
-I’m a counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent, and I would like to take a moment to explain how they use the silent treatment as a way to punish and control their children.
+I’m an online counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.

 Also known as stonewalling, the cold shoulder and ghosting, giving someone the silent treatment means that one person has stopped talking and communicating to another person and it can last for hours, days, weeks, months or even years.